busterjs/buster-docs/modules/buster-configuration.rst

 .. attribute:: configGroup.resourceSet

-    A :ref:`buster-resources` resource set, containing resources for all the objects in the config group.
+    A :ref:`ramp-resources` resource set, containing resources for all the objects in the config group.

     This property is undefined until :func:`configGroup.resolve` is called.